My Dinner with Lee

 “And then…I would have to…” He made a motion of tossing a human being off the side of the boat and shook his head with a deep sadness.
 “And that was that.”

 Their journey was fraught with peril.
 At the 17-day point, they drifted to an island where they were threatened and turned away.
-It was another 5 days before they approached the coastline of California.
+It was another 5 days before they were flown to California.

 Lee had a sponsor in the states.
 An address written on a crumpled piece of paper.
 You had to have a relation stateside or they wouldn’t let you in.